Bredbo Valley View farm - providing quality education in Permaculture and sustainable living practices.

 The other day I talked about change and this preparation is all part of that.
 The solution we have arrived at is a blend of NSF, Permaculture, organics and biodynamic and, of course, our own experiences.
 The solution we are moving towards involves constructing a number of swales across the length of the farm paddocks, the swales are lined with deciduous trees on the up hill slope and fruiting trees, shrubs and bushes on the down hill slope.
 Between these swales we will run our pigs on a linear rotation with smaller paddocks for winter and larger paddocks for summer.
 This will also involve portable water and pig arks to complete the system.

+The idea is that the pigs will live amongst avenues of trees providing both shade and a food forest for ourselves and the pigs.
+The deciduous trees and pigs provide the nutrients for the fruit trees and the swales transfer the water and nutrients back into the soil.
+The trees also provide the shade and protection from wind which decreases the amount of surface evaporation.
 This is very close to the Dehesa Farm (thanks Emily) style from the Iberian (Spanish) Peninsula where the famous Spanish Bellota Hams are produced – start to see the idea.
 Unfortunately we’ll probably never get to the point where our pigs can roam between the trees – but the kids should.
 The Spanish use acorn trees, which we will also use, as well as, Hazel nuts, apples, pairs and persimmons.
 In thirty years we’ll have the most beautiful autumns you could imagine.

 This, unfortunately, isn’t going to happen over night and it means a lot of planning, fence moving, tree planting and water pipe installed.
 Not to mention the earth works!